distributedcloudproject/2020-ca326-tbaltrunas-cloudstorage/technical_manual/technical_manual.md

 #### 4.6.4.
 Downloads

-In order to send a file to the client and reliability trigger a browser download, we need to create an unprotected download link.

-After considering the alternatives we have decided that the best way is to issue a temporary download link with a temporary token passed as parameters.
-We reuse JWT functions that we have written, and have implemented download middleware to verify the token parameter before initiating the download.
+In order to send a file to the client and reliability trigger a browser download, we have decided that the best way is to create an unprotected temporary download link.
+We use a token as a parameter of the link as a form of authentication before initiating the download.
+We reuse JWT functions that we have written.

 #### 4.6.5.
 Security

-Any real website in 2020 must at least use HTTPS in order to encrypt all its communications and not deter its users.
-For this we require HTTPS TLS certificates to be passed both for the web server serving the React SPA and the web application responding to API calls from the SPA.
+Our web communications use HTTPS.
+We require HTTPS TLS certificates to be passed both for the web server serving the React SPA and the web application responding to API calls from the SPA.

 Account passwords are stored in PostgreSQL as hashed and salted using bcrypt.
-We have chosen bcrypt due to its strong security and ease of use through a Go third party library.

 ### 4.7.
 Automation Tools

-Our project contains multiple technologies and will be distributed across multiple computers.
-The usage of automation tools greatly simplifies the process for us and the user.

 #### 4.7.1.
 Compilation